explodingcamera/keygate/README.md

 ### Why Dual License?

 The AGPLv3 license was chosen to prevent the projects code being used for propriatary projects.
 The MIT license is chosen to allow external contributions without the need to sign a CLA.
-The MIT license is also chosen for the Community Edition binaries to allow the use of Keygate in proprietary projects without the need to open source the entire project.
+The MIT license is also chosen for the Community Edition binaries to allow these binaries to be embedded in proprietary or otherwise incompatible projects.